 Start with bedhead.
 Here’s mine.

 Unless I’ve just washed my hair….I pretty much just let my hair go overnight.
 I’ve tried satin scarves, satin scrunchies, clips etc. And my hair looks the same if I just sleep normally.
 Okay, so I do one thing, but it’s because of my skin more than my hair.
 Since I have oily skin, the hair directly around my face can get a little oily overnight, so I clip my “bangs” back.
 I don’t actually have bangs, but that area around my forehead is what I pull back in a medium sized claw clip.
 But that’s it!
 You might be thinking, “but I toss and turn all night!”
 Me too.
-I also have to get up to feed a 6 week old baby!
+I also have to get up to feed a 6-week old baby!
 I will say though that my hair is halfway between my shoulders and chest.
 When my hair was much longer (between chest and belly button), it did tangle more.
 So keep that in mind, long hair wavy friends.
 But in my opinion, try to just let your hair go a few times and experiment.
 You might end up saving yourself a ton of effort in the long run.

-Spray down lightly
+Spray hair down lightly with water or refresh product

 I use a mixture of ~8oz water and one pump of Devacurl B’Leave in.
 For the summertime I would recommend instead mixing in a dime sized amount of a hard hold gel.
 This is because of the humidity.
 I like this hard hold gel.
 The good news is that my favorite hard hold gel is 1/10th the price of B’Leave in.
 Also the spray bottle is from Target years ago.
 They have these similar ones for $1.50.
 No need to get anything fancy.
 Now this is important…okay, moving on to technique.
 I don’t get my hair “wet.”
 In fact, I barely get it damp.
 All I do is spray down frizzy sections.
 If any section looks okay, I leave it alone!
 “If it ain’t broke, don’t fix it.”
 I spray all sections that need it at once before moving onto the next step.